Power Adaptation for Vector Parameter Estimation according to Fisher Information based Optimality Criteria: Optimal Power Allocation for Vector Parameter Estimation

 From \eqref{eq:fimx} and \eqref{eq:jdef}, the FIM with respect to the parameter vector $\boldsymbol{\theta}$ and the corresponding CRLB are expressed respectively as ${\bf{I}}({\bf{X}};{\boldsymbol{\theta}})={\bf{P}}{\bf{J}}{\bf{P}}$ and ${\bf{I}}^{-1}({\bf{X}};{\boldsymbol{\theta}})={\bf{P}}^{-1}{\bf{A}}{\bf{P}}^{-1}$.
 Then, the objective function in \eqref{eq:avgmseopt} can be written in terms of the power allocation coefficients and the diagonal entries of $\bf{A}$ as

 where $a_{ii}$ denotes the $i$th diagonal entry of $\bf{A}$.
-From \eqref{eq:In} and \eqref{eq:jdef}, it is noted that ${\bf{A}}$ is positive semi-definite; hence, $a_{ii}\geq0$ for $i=1,\ldots,k$.
-To have a non-trivial problem, it is assumed that at least one element of $\{a_{ii}\}_{i=1}^{k}$ is strictly positive.
+It is noted that the FIM is assumed to be positive-definite for the existence of the CRLB.
+Therefore, ${\bf{A}}$ and ${\bf{J}}$ in \eqref{eq:jdef} have positive diagonal entries.

 As the objective function is convex (see \eqref{eq:ObjFn1}) and the constraints are linear, the problem in \eqref{eq:avgmseopt} is a convex optimization problem.
 In addition, Slater's condition holds \cite{boydbook}.
 Therefore, Karush-Kuhn-Tucker (KKT) conditions are necessary and sufficient for optimality.
 From \eqref{eq:ObjFn1}, the Lagrangian for \eqref{eq:avgmseopt} is expressed as